What A Biden Presidency Could Mean For Education

 Rights and equity

-The education secretary commands a bully pulpit, particularly on issues of discrimination, segregation and bias through the Office for Civil Rights.
+The education secretary wields oversight on issues of discrimination, segregation and bias through the Office for Civil Rights.
 During her controversial tenure, the current secretary, Betsy DeVos, made headlines for rolling back rights for students who are transgender, and for guidance on racially discriminatory discipline.

 Pringle said her union will be looking to Biden's Education Department to be a partner: "On racial justice.
 Social justice.
 The work we still have to do for women and girls ... the rights of our LGBTQ students."